 - The consumer must know if you sell or disclose their personal information and, if so, who gets it

-- The consumer must be able to stop you selling their personal information
+- The consumer must be able to stop you selling their personal information, or opt out of processing, sharing and selling of the data

-- The consumer must be able to see the personal information you have about them
+- The consumer must be able to opt out of automated decision-making

 The rights only apply to citizens of California.
 This means only they can exercise the rights.

-One of the key trade-offs for not having to get explicit consent under the CCPA is that you must give consumers clear information about how you are using their personal data.
-The Act groups personal data into the following 11 categories:
+One of the key trade-offs for not having to get explicit consent under the CCPA (CPRA) is that you must give consumers clear information about how you are using their personal data.
+The Act groups personal data into the following 12 categories:

 - Identifiers such as names, postal addresses, email addresses, passport numbers, etc.